 Ending the HIV Epidemic (EHE)

 The Missouri Department of Health and Senior Services invites you to attend the upcoming quarterly Community Engagement Forum focused on Ending the HIV Epidemic (EHE) in Missouri.
 These virtual sessions are designed for YOU!
-The Bureau of HIV, STD, and Hepatitis wants to hear your thoughts on how to end the HIV epidemic in Missouri and how best to serve those living with HIV.
-Registration is open and can be accessed by clicking the event time: Tuesday, March 14, 2023, Noon and 6 p.m.
+The Bureau of HIV, STD, and Hepatitis wants to hear your thoughts on how to end the HIV epidemic in Missouri and how best to serve people living with HIV.
+Registration is open and can be accessed by clicking the event time: Tuesday, March 12, 2024, at noon.

 What is Ending the HIV Epidemic: A Plan for America?